technote-space/gutenberg-samples/README.md

 - dropdown1
 ![dropdown1](https://raw.githubusercontent.com/technote-space/gutenberg-samples/master/screenshot-1.png)
   - Add Dropdown which has some `RichText Toolbar Buttons`
-    - I use `Fill` and `Slot` to gather buttons and use for dropdown items.
+    - I used `Fill` and `Slot` to gather buttons and use for dropdown items.
     - Each format types's `edit` function creates `Fill` to register component.
     - Only first format type's `edit` function create component to use `Slot`
     which provides some components that registered by `Fill` above,